-Why aren't regions tightly integrated with each other?
+Why aren't Regions tightly integrated with each other?

-We isolate the regions from each other to achieve greater fault tolerance, improve stability, and to help prevent issues within one region from affecting another.
+We isolate the Regions from each other to achieve greater fault tolerance, improve stability, and to help prevent issues within one Region from affecting another.
 To simplify using instances across regions, we provide tools such as ec2-migrate-image and ec2-migrate-manifest.

-How do I interact with EC2 in different regions?
+How do I interact with EC2 in different Regions?

-Use the region-specific service endpoint for the region you want.
-To get a list of regions and their endpoints, use the DescribeRegions API, for example:
+Use the Region-specific service endpoint for the Region you want.
+To get a list of Regions and their endpoints, use the DescribeRegions API, for example:

-How do I launch an AMI in another region?
+How do I launch an AMI in another Region?

-Simply copy your AMI from its current bucket to a bucket located in the region where you want to launch the AMI and register the AMI.
-For example, to launch a US-based AMI in Europe, you have to copy the AMI to an Amazon S3 bucket that was created with an EU location constraint.
-After the AMI is copied, you must register the AMI and use the obtained AMI ID for launches in the new region.
+Simply copy your AMI from its current bucket to a bucket located in the Region where you want to launch the AMI and register the AMI.
+For example, to launch a US-based AMI in the EU Region, you have to copy the AMI to an Amazon S3 bucket that was created with an EU location constraint.
+After the AMI is copied, you must register the AMI and use the obtained AMI ID for launches in the new Region.